-First thing in the morning, open your curtains to let the light in.
+First thing in the morning, open your curtains to let in the light.
 If you wake before the sun rises, spend time in a brightly lit room to help you wake up.
 If you are able, going outside early in the day is one of the best things you can do to set your body clock.
-During your workday, take a break and go outside for a short walk.
+The morning is a great time for an outdoor walk, some gardening, or enjoying your morning coffee in the sunlight.

 Bright light in the evening lowers your sleep hormones and makes your brain more awake.
 Since TVs, computers, phones, and tablets all have screens that are like mini-lamps, using them in the two hours before bedtime can make it harder for you to fall asleep.
-If you really need to use them, use an orange filter to lower the impact on your body clock (there are several apps you can download on your phone, tablet or computer for that purpose).
+If you really need to use them, use an orange filter to lower the impact on your body clock (there are several apps you can download on your phone, tablet, or computer for that purpose).

-Day 2 Sleep Tip: Active days lead to restful nights
+Day 2 Sleep Tip:

+Active days lead to restful nights